Common Questions

 What do the ten diagnostic pillars actually cover?

-The diagnostic analyzes: Attribution (tracking accuracy and measurement gaps), Tech Stack (tool efficiency and redundancy), Conversion (forms, CTAs, checkout friction), Trust & Security (privacy, consent, legal disclosures), Brand (voice, sentiment and content quality across public surfaces), Marketing (CRM, email, social presence, automation), Advertising (ad platform detection and spend signals), Competitors (AI-powered research into positioning and market gaps), Product (offer clarity and pricing presentation), and Web, SEO, and GEO (Discoverability — Core Web Vitals, schema, indexation, meta coverage).
+The diagnostic analyzes: Attribution (tracking accuracy and measurement gaps), Tech Stack (tool efficiency and redundancy), Conversion (forms, CTAs, checkout friction), Trust & Security (privacy, consent, legal disclosures), Brand (voice, sentiment and content quality across public surfaces), Marketing (CRM, email, social presence, automation), Advertising (ad platform detection and spend signals), Competitors (AI-powered research into positioning and market gaps), Product (offer clarity and pricing presentation), and Discoverability (Web, SEO, AEO, and GEO — Core Web Vitals, schema, AI-crawler access, indexation, and off-site consensus).
 Each pillar produces a score based on independent infrastructure analysis — compared against what you told us about your own marketing.

 What happens after I complete the free diagnostic?